TTS v3.0.0

 Precision metric

-The first thing people learn (and often they learn it the hard way) is that strict equality for floating points numbers is often meaningless or very hard to achieve.
-Once this state of fact is integrated, people often go to use a simple absolute difference with an arbitrary threshold.
+The first thing people learn (and often they learn it the hard way) is that strict equality for floating-point numbers is often meaningless or very hard to achieve.
+Once this state of fact is integrated, people often go on to use a simple absolute difference with an arbitrary threshold.
 If this method looks sound, it's easy to fold and may lead to false positives.
 The proper way to compare non-zero or non-invalid floating-point numbers is to use the Unit in the Last Place metric.

 Let us define ε – the machine epsilon – as being the smallest positive floating-point number such that 1+ε is different from 1.
 Usually, ε is equal to \(2^-52\) for double precision numbers and \(2^-23\) for single precision numbers.
 In fact, 1+ε and 1 only differ by one bit in the least significant digit: the unit in the last place (ULP).
 For IEEE754 numbers, the ULP between a floating-point number \(x\) and its immediate successor is \(2^E \times \epsilon\) where E is the exponent of x.